 Added value of this study

 The BeneMin study is the largest, double blind, placebo-controlled trial of minocycline to date.
-It not only addressed the therapeutic potential of minocycline in recent onset schizophrenia but also probed its potential neuroprotective and anti-inflammatory mechanism of action.
+It not only addressed the therapeutic potential of minocycline in recent onset schizophrenia, but also probed its potential neuroprotective and anti-inflammatory mechanisms of action.
 Other strengths of the study include the large sample size, effective blinding, adequate retention and the 12-month exposure to the trial medication.
-The results are decisively negative with no evidence of deterioration in negative symptoms or indices of inflammation or grey matter loss and no evidence that minocycline prevents or ameliorates symptoms or an inflammatory or neuropathic processes.
+The results are decisively negative with no evidence of deterioration in negative symptoms or indices of inflammation or grey matter loss and no evidence that minocycline prevents or ameliorates symptoms or inflammatory or neuropathic processes.
 Our results are generalizable to patients with schizophrenia treated with antipsychotics within 5 years of onset of illness.

 Implications of all the available evidence